 - $20 per day (8 hours)

-The large picnic area at Mike Roess can accommodate family reunions of many sizes.
+The large picnic area at Gold Head can accommodate family reunions of many sizes.
 There is plenty of parking and multiple facility rental options to choose from.
-You can rent an outdoor, covered picnic pavilion for as few as 30 people or as many as 100.
+You can rent an outdoor, covered picnic pavilion for any size group up to 100.
 Additionally, you can rent the enclosed, accessible recreation hall that comes with a kitchen.
 There are enough tables and chairs to accommodate up to 75 people.
-The kitchen has a refrigerator, freezer, microwave oven, toaster, coffee maker, stove, oven, and basic cooking utensils.
-There is central heating and cooling, a serving or buffet counter, ceiling fans, media screen, and a back porch with four picnic tables.
-To make a reservation, call the ranger station office during business hours, Monday through Thursday (352) 473-4701.
+The kitchen has a refrigerator, ice machine, microwave, toaster, coffee maker, stove, oven and basic cooking and eating utensils.
+There is central heating and cooling, a serving or buffet counter, ceiling fans, media screen and a back porch with four picnic tables.
+To make a reservation, call the Ranger Station during business hours, Monday - Thursday at 352-473-4701.

 Fishing is permitted at Little Lake Johnson.
 The present lake level sustains a population of pan fish, catfish and bass but the lake depth is not what it used to be, so large bass are unlikely.
-You may fish from the shore, from a canoe, or other small boat.
+You may fish from the shore, from a canoe, or other small non-motorized boat.
 There is no way to launch a large boat at this time due to the low water levels.
-Fishing is not allowed in the swimming area if people are swimming.
-Fishing is prohibited in Sheelar Lake, Deer Lake, and Pebble Lake.
+Fishing is not allowed in the swimming area.
+Fishing is prohibited in Sheeler Lake, Deer Lake, and Pebble Lake.